-Annual Meeting of Stockholders, September 24, 2014
+Annual Meeting of Stockholders, September 21, 2015

-rections noted below, it is understood that the u and FOR Proposal 2 and Proposal 3. ndersigned's shares of Class A Stock will be voted FOR THE The unde rsigned hereby votes the above number of shares of Class A Stock of Sc holastic Corporation as follows: 1.
-For the election of: Richard Robinson, Andrew S. Hedden, Mae C. Jemison, Peter M. Mayer, Augustus K. Oliver, Richard M. Spaulding, Peter Warwick and Margaret A. Williams.
-FOR: WITHHOLD: FOR ALL EXCEPT: (Write the name(s) ) of the individuals nominee(s) for whom authority to vote in withheld on the line below): 2. the fiscal 2014 compensation awarded to Named E FOR: AGAINST: ABSTAIN: 3.
-For the approval of an amendment to the Scholastic Corporation 2011 Stock Incentive Plan.
-FOR: AGAINST: ABSTAIN: 4.
-In their discretion, t upon by the holder y properly come before the meeting and as may properly be voted Date: Class A Stockholder No. of Shares : Please m ark your vote as indic ated in this example $\mathbf{X}$
+In the absence of specific directions noted below, it is understood that the undersigned's shares of Class A Stock will be voted FOR THE ELECTION OF DIRECTORS and FOR Proposal 2.

+The undersigned hereby votes the above number of shares of Class A Stock of Scholastic Corporation as follows:

+1. For the election of: Richard Robinson, Andrés Alonso, Marianne Caponnetto, Andrew S. Hedden, Katrina Lane, Peter Warwick and Margaret A. Williams.
+FOR: WITHHOLD: FOR ALL EXC EPT: (Write the name(s) of th e individuals nominee(s) for whon n authority to vote in withheld on the line below): 2.
+For the approval of Ame endment No. 3 to the Amended an nd Restated Scho astic Corporation Employee Stock Purchase Plan.
+FOR: AGAINST: ABSTAIN: 3.
+In their discretion, the protection voted upon by the holder • matters as may properly come before the meeting and as may properly be Date: ss A Stockholder of Shares : Please mark your vote as indica ted in this example \underline{X}